In This Article

 They have been used in mindfulness and spiritual practices and have become popular around the world, along with practices like yoga and spiritual work as well as mind-body healing.
 But they're more than contemporary necklaces or bracelets.
 They have a deep connection to mental grounding and opening your mind to spirituality.

 We list the metaphysical and energetic properties of the gemstones as well as suggested mantras for each of our Malas.
 Check out our blog page to learn more about the power of these beautiful beads.

 How to Use Mala Beads for Meditation?

-A common way to use them is to track a mantra meditation.
-During meditation, you would recite a single sound eg. “ohm”, affirmations, or a traditional Sanskrit mantra.
+A common way to use them is to track or count mantras in meditation.
+During your meditation practice, you would recite a single sound eg. “ohm”, affirmations, or a traditional Sanskrit mantra.